janikvonrotz/janikvonrotz.ch/content/post/2018-08-21-hiking-in-the-bergell.md

  - hiking
  - switzerland
  - camping
+images:
-image: /images/Hiking in the Bergell/09_Above Maloja.jpg
+  - /images/Hiking in the Bergell/09_Above Maloja.jpg
 ---

 A friend of mine, who went working abroad last year, spent a few weeks in Switzerland.
 As he missed the mountains a lot, we decided to go hiking and camping in the south of Switzerland.